About Virk I

-Virk I, our current project, is a commercial 3 DOF mini scara desktop robot targeted to education and hobbyists.
+Virk I is a 4 DOF mini scara desktop robot targeted to education and hobbyists.
 It’s a quality, robust, neat and cute robot, designed, machined and assembled in our workshop.
-If everything goes well the design will be released as Open Source in the near future (see schedule below).
+It was fully functional by the end of 2019.

-- Three bearing, hollow axis precision rotary joints
+- Clean design thanks to its hollow axis rotary joints

 - Wooden, slim structure